Tomo Miličević: Career

 Thirty Seconds to Mars released their fourth album, Love, Lust, Faith and Dreams, in May 2013 through Universal.
 It received generally positive reviews and reached the top ten in more than fifteen countries, including the United Kingdom and the United States.
 The band promoted the album by embarking on their Love, Lust, Faith and Dreams Tour and the Carnivores Tour, co-headlining with Linkin Park.
 In April 2014, Thirty Seconds to Mars announced that they have parted from Virgin Records after tumultuous years with the label.
 The following year, Miličević engineered Ivy Levan's debut album No Good alongside Patrick Nissley.
 He also wrote and performed on selected tracks.
 Thirty Seconds to Mars released their fifth album, America, in April 2018 through Interscope.
 During the Monolith Tour in support of the album, it was announced that Miličević would be taking a break from touring due to personal matters.
 In June 2018, he officially announced his departure from the band.

 On August 16 2025, Tomo joined Thirty Seconds to Mars on stage at the Kia Forum celebrating 20 years of A Beautiful Lie for a handful of songs that were played from the album.

+On April 15 2026 it was announced that Tomo would be reuniting with Thirty Seconds To Mars for their 2027 A Beautiful Lie VS This Is War European Tour.